 Wedge patterns form within a trending market and often lead to long term continuation of price movement.
-Read on to find out how you should be trading term.
+Read on to find out how wedge patterns are traded.

 One of the pillars of technical analysis theory is the idea that market mentality is mob-like, that price movements will often repeat itself and that those movements are identifiable and predictable.
 One such is the Wedge Pattern.
-The Wedge Pattern forms in a trending market and often signals continuation and not just any continuation, a long-term continuation that will lead to above average profits if you are patient enough to wait for the signals.
+The Wedge Pattern forms in a trending market and often signals continuation and not just any continuation, but a long-term continuation that will lead to payouts.

 What is a Wedge Pattern?
 A Wedge Pattern is a form of triangle that forms within a trend, like a flag or pennant pattern but with a much long-term time horizon.
 It usually takes a wedge much longer to form than a triangle and the magnitude of the pattern will be much greater.
 For example, on a daily chart, a flag or pennant may form over the course of a few days or weeks, less than a month, while a wedge may take many weeks to form.

 Magnitude is very important with this pattern and any technical chart pattern.
 The magnitude is the size of the pattern.
-In the case of forex this may be counted in pips, in the case of equities, cryptocurrency or indices they would be counted in dollars/euros or per cents.
-The magnitude is important because it is how you project price targets once the pattern is broken.
+In case of forex this may be counted in pips, in case of equities, cryptocurrency or indices they would be counted in dollars/euros or percentage points.
+The magnitude is important because this is how you project price targets once the pattern is broken.

 What the back & forth in price movement represents is a struggle between the bulls and bears.
 In the case of a bull market buyers are supported by fundamentals while the bears are driven by fears.
 Eventually the bulls will win out because they have strength in numbers, there are always more bulls than bears in a bull market.
 When that happens, prices will break out of the wedge and begin to move higher.
 The break out is the indicator for entry and will be confirmed by other indicators.